jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Sentiment Analysis Sample App][7]

 Next, you'll add some JSHint validation to make sure that your code is prim, proper, and error free.
 The simple deployer doesn't support that sort of thing.
 You need to configure a builder, which is only available in **Advanced** mode.
-Before you go there, though, you need to enable the DeliveryPipeline add-on in Bluemix.
-Click **Manage** to open your app's Bluemix overview.

-Next:

-1. Click **Connect an Add-on** from your new app's dashboard.
-2. Choose **DeliveryPipeline** in the *DevOps* category.
-3. Click **Create and add to app**
-4. Make sure your app's name is in the **Add to** box.
-It should be there by default.
-5. **Create** the add-on.

-The DeliveryPipeline add-on will be added to your Bluemix space, ready to spring into action when you need it later.

 Click **CODE** at the top of the overview, then open **Build &amp; Deploy** again.
 Click **Advanced**.